-That asks for instance, about the historical and current weaknesses that ked to the failure of the establishment of the Biafran nation in the late 60s.
+That asks, for instance, about the historical and current weaknesses that led to the failure of the establishment of the Biafran nation in the late 60s.
 I have also never attended a meeting that presents the threats that could make current aspirations for a predominantly Igbo, self-determining political unit fail.

 The forgoing shows that my dear IPOB advocates do not seem to have a plan that I, an Igbo individual could act upon, in the belief or knowledge that my actions are bringing us closer to the ideal of our own country.

-So the plan seems to be that the Igbos want their own country, so that they can look out for their own people and prosper in all fronts, without being held back by a dysfunctional, corrupt, tribalistic and inept national government, that continues to marginalize them.
+So the plan seems to be that the Igbos want their own country, so that they can look out for their own people and prosper at all fronts, without being held back by a dysfunctional, corrupt, tribalistic and inept national (Nigerian) government, that continues to marginalize them.

 For the record, no matter how you feel about Igbos in general or IPOB in particular these are legitimate desires.
 The desire for self-determination is sometimes an offshoot of self improvement.
 We are duty bound to work towards improving our situation.